nestybox/sysbox/docs/user-guide/install-k8s.md

     of RAM in each worker node.
 Though this is not a hard requirement, smaller configurations may slow down Sysbox.

+## CRI-O Requirement

+Sysbox currently requires the [CRI-O](https://cri-o.io/) runtime as it includes support for deploying Kubertenes pods with the Linux user namespace (for stronger isolation).
+Containerd does not yet include this support.

+**NOTE: You don't need to install CRI-O prior to installing Sysbox.
+The Sysbox installer for Kubernetes (see next section) automatically installs CRI-O on the desired Kubernetes worker nodes and configures the Kubelet appropriately.**

 ## Installation of Sysbox

 **NOTE: These instructions work generally in all Kubernetes clusters.
 For additional instructions specific to a Kubernetes distribution, refer to [this](install-k8s-distros.md) document.**

-Installation is done via a daemonset called "sysbox-deploy-k8s", which installs the CRI-O and Sysbox binaries onto the desired K8s nodes and performs all associated config.
+Installation is easily done via a daemonset called "sysbox-deploy-k8s", which installs the Sysbox and CRI-O binaries onto the desired K8s nodes and performs all associated config.

 Steps: